Start9Labs/documentation/source/user-manual/general/lan-setup/computer-setup.rst

     Trusted Embassy Local CA certificate

 #.
-Open to your favorite browser to import this certificate and follow the steps for :ref:`browser setup <browser-setup>`.
+Open your favorite browser to import this certificate and follow the steps for :ref:`browser setup <browser-setup>`.

 Windows
 -------